 - Sam Dickson (firstname.lastname@example.org)

-What are mathematical objects? (supervisors: Professor Mary Leng and Professor Paul Noordhof)
+An Investigation Into the Nature of Mathematical Objects (supervisors: Professor Mary Leng and Professor Paul Noordhof

 - Declan Hartness (email@example.com) Introspective Ignorance & The Problem of Consciousness (supervisor: Professor Tom Stoneham)

-- Bridger Landle (firstname.lastname@example.org) The metaphysics of fission (supervisor: Professor Mary Leng)
+- Bridger Landle (firstname.lastname@example.org) Counterpart Theory (supervisor: Professor Mary Leng)

-- Ed Willems (email@example.com) Is there a framework-independent domain of objects? (supervisors: Dr Keith Allen and Dr Rob Trueman)
+- Ed Willems (email@example.com) Does Easy Ontology require Global Expressivism? (supervisors: Dr Keith Allen and Dr Rob Trueman)

 Push the boundaries of knowledge in our supportive and stimulating environment.Study with us